NLnetLabs/unbound/doc/unbound.conf.rst

     generating an Extended DNS Error (:rfc:`8914`) will be reported to the zone's reporting agent.

-    The :ref:`ede: yes<unbound.conf.ede>` option does not need to be enabled for this to work.
+    The :ref:`ede<unbound.conf.ede>` option does not need to be enabled for this to work.

     It is advised that the
     :ref:`qname-minimisation:<unbound.conf.qname-minimisation>` option is also